Open Now

 When talking about a pop-up sink, this refers to parts both below and above the sink.
 These include a horizontal rod and a tailpiece.
 The rod pops up and down the sink plug or the sink stopper either up or down.

-Remove the sink stopper and clean off any gunk if you need to unblock this drain.
+Remove the sink stopper and remove any gunk to unblock this drain.

 P-Trap